Renters Insurance: What It Covers, Costs & Why You Need It

 • Covers landlord-owned furnishings

-Landlord insurance (also called rental property insurance) protects the building, other structures, and the landlord's liability — but it does not cover tenants' personal belongings.
-It costs roughly 20–25% more than a standard homeowners policy due to elevated risk from tenant occupancy.
+Landlord insurance (also called rental property insurance) protects the building, other structures, and the landlord's liability, but it does not cover tenants' personal belongings.
+It averages around $1,478 per year in 2026, costing roughly 15% to 25% more than a standard homeowners policy.
 Learn more about landlord insurance and why homeowners coverage isn't a substitute.

 This is a critical distinction: your landlord's insurance will never pay to replace your belongings after a fire, theft, or water leak.
 That responsibility is yours alone.